weaveworks/weave/README.md

 like a giant Ethernet switch to which all the containers are connected.

+Containers can easily access services from each other, e.g. in the container on $HOST1 we can start a netcat "service" with

+    root@28841bd02eff:/# nc -lk -p 4422

+and then connect to it from the container on $HOST2 with

+    root@f76829496120:/# echo 'Hello, world.' | nc 10.0.1.1 4422

-That means *any* protocol is supported.
-Doesn't even have to be over TCP/IP, e.g. in the above example,
+Note that *any* protocol is supported.
+Doesn't even have to be over TCP/IP, e.g. a netcat UDP service would be run with

-    root@28841bd02eff:/# nc -lu -p 4422
+    root@28841bd02eff:/# nc -lu -p 5533

-    root@f76829496120:/# echo 'Hello, world.' | nc -u 10.0.1.1 4422
+    root@f76829496120:/# echo 'Hello, world.' | nc -u 10.0.1.1 5533

-sends some data from the 2nd container to the first over a UDP connection on port 4422.

 We can deploy the entire arsenal of standard network tools and applications, developed over decades, to configure, secure, monitor,